cloudmesh/pi/content/en/tutorial/analytics-services/index.md

 (ENV3) ~/cm/cloudmesh-openapi $ emacs ./tests/Scikitlearn-experimental/sklearn_svm.py
 ```

+You may also look at the code [here](https://github.com/cloudmesh/cloudmesh-openapi/blob/main/tests/Scikitlearn-experimental/sklearn_svm.py)

 The class within this file has two main methods to interact with (except for the file upload capability which is added at runtime)

 ```